podium logo

 Top 10 Text Messaging Software in Australia (2025 Guide)

 In 2025, communication is just one piece that makes up SMS.
 It now acts as a core channel for marketing, sales, and service for businesses all across Australia.
-When you consider open rates consistently above 90%, it’s not hard to see why text messaging has proven itself to be one of the most effective ways to connect with customers quickly, personally, and at scale.
+When you consider open rates often exceed 90%, it’s not hard to see why text messaging has proven itself to be one of the most effective ways to connect with customers quickly, personally, and at scale.

 The rise of SMS marketing has also led to a boom in text messaging software and there’re now local and global providers competing in the Australian market.
 The problem is there are so many options out there; so what do you choose?
 And, which one truly meets the needs of local businesses?